grantcodes/terminalpixel/source/about.html.erb.md

 ## Keeping Things Simple

-I pride myself in keeping things simple in everything I do, I create simply beautiful websites and don't confuse things by using a bunch of technical jargon or developing over complicated solutions for basic problems
+I pride myself in keeping things simple in everything I do, I create simply beautiful websites and don't confuse things by using a bunch of technical jargon or developing over complicated solutions for basic problems.

 I don't offer any unnecessary services that someone else will likely be able to do better, I don't rip you off for hosting, I can recommend you my [favourite company](http://www.webfaction.com/signup?affiliate=terminalpixl) and set it all up for you.